 - a Development must be of an appropriate density for the urban area and make a positive contribution to the visual character of the area taking into consideration the range of neighbouring uses.
-This includes providing appropriate buffers to the adjoining employment areas; - b Development must be designed to avoid or minimise impacts on the Kent Downs AONB and its setting, including a sensitive landscaping scheme; - c Primary vehicular, pedestrian and cycle access to the site shall be provided from Barwick Road; - d A noise survey will be required to identify mitigation that will be required to protect the amenity of future residents: - e Consideration will need to be made regarding the quality and condition of trees and hedgerows within the site.
+This includes providing appropriate buffers to the adjoining employment areas; - b Development must be designed to avoid or minimise impacts on the Kent Downs AONB and its setting, including a sensitive landscaping scheme; - c Primary vehicular, pedestrian and cycle access to the site shall be provided from Barwick Road; - d A noise survey will be required to identify mitigation that will be required to protect the amenity of future residents; - e Consideration will need to be made regarding the quality and condition of trees and hedgerows within the site.
 Detailed proposals should aim to protect those of importance and incorporate them in the overall design of the development and to provide opportunities for biodiversity habitat creation and enhancement; - f A site-specific Flood Risk Assessment is required to address the issue of surface water flooding and consider the impacts of climate change over the lifetime of the development; - g An assessment of land contamination for the site shall be carried out and submitted as part of the planning application and appropriate mitigation measures must be implemented prior to development commencing; - h The occupation of the development should be phased to align with the delivery of sewerage infrastructure, in liaison with the service provider.
-Development should provide a connection to the sewerage system at the nearest point of adequate capacity and ensure future access to the existing sewerage infrastructure for maintenance and upsizing purposes; - i Open space and community facility requirements in accordance with Policies PM3 & PM6 shall be provided.
-Due to the location adjacent to an existing community facility and other open space infrastructure, this site should seek to provide off-site contributions towards extensions and/or enhancements to the adjoining facilities, where possible; - j Consideration to be given to pedestrian and cycle connectivity, having particular regard to proposals for development under SAP8 and SAP13 (DOV022c); and - k On and off-site sustainable transport measures, as set out in Policy TI1, to include financial contributions to increase the frequency and reliability of Dover Fastrack, and towards provision of highway infrastructure improvements for Dover Fastrack as set out in Policy SP12.
+Development should provide a connection to the sewerage system at the nearest point of adequate capacity and ensure future access to the existing sewerage infrastructure for maintenance and upsizing purposes; and - i Open space and community facility requirements in accordance with Policies PM3 & PM6 shall be provided.
+Due to the location adjacent to an existing community facility and other open space infrastructure, this site should seek to provide off-site contributions towards extensions and/or enhancements to the adjoining facilities, where possible.